Traditional Desktop Publishing Tools

 Sometimes you want to publish on paper or create PDF's, something other than a web page.

 These tools are specifically designed to create free format publications, way beyond the traditional letter – things like newsletters, calendars, brochures, posters, charts and tickets.

 LibreOffice is an updated version of Open Office.
-It is a free, Open Source product that runs on Windows, Macs and Linux computers.
-A good replacement for Microsoft Office, used by our webmaster for most publishing projects.
+It is a free, Open Source product that runs on Windows, Macs and Linux computers and can be freely distributed.
+A good replacement for Microsoft Office, it's used by our webmaster for most publishing projects.

 Scribus is another free, Open Source program that runs on Windows, Mac OS X, and Linux desktops.
 It has a steeper learning curve than LibreOffice Draw, but can create great results, especially with complex or multi-page, magazine or book length projects.

-While not free, Publisher provides a great option for creating all types of printed material.
+Microsoft Publisher provides a great option for creating all types of printed material, from posters to magazines.

-Your school may already have it, as it's included in high-end versions of Microsoft Office.
+Your school may already have it, as it's included in many versions of Microsoft Office and in Office 365.
+Office 365 is available for free to students and teachers.